NVIDIA/cloud-native-docs/gpu-operator/gpu-operator-kata.rst

    This step ensures that you can continue to run traditional container workloads with GPU or vGPU workloads on some nodes in your cluster.
    Alternatively, you can set the default sandbox workload to ``vm-passthrough`` to run confidential containers on all worker nodes.

 #.
-Install the Confidential Containers Operator.
+Install the Kata Deploy Helm chart.

-   This step installs the Operator and also the Kata Containers runtime that NVIDIA uses for Kata Containers.
+   This step runs ``kata-deploy.sh`` on each node and installs the Kata Containers runtime on each node.

 #.
 Install the NVIDIA GPU Operator.